edfeld/Word-Guess-Game/README.md

 For example:   `_ _ _ _`   `_ _ _ _ _`

 Users guess letters by pressing characters on the keyboard in an effort to guess the words.
+As correct letters are guessed they are displayed in the puzzle.
 A user has a limited number of guess they can use before they lose.

 Wins are accumulated.